 Scientific Name Of Howler Monkey

-- The scientific name of howler monkey is Alouatta.
+- The scientific name of the howler monkey is Alouatta.

 Scientific Classification Of Howler Monkey